-The Wayne Art Center’s Music Program is taught by excellent and experienced teachers who understand how to nurture, encourage and guide your child from beginning to advanced levels in their chosen instrument.
-Because we have a large teaching faculty, we are able to help you select and match your child with the teacher best equipped to meet their needs.
+Wayne Art Center’s Music Program is led by experienced teachers who understand how to nurture, encourage and guide your children from beginning to advanced levels in their chosen instrument.
+Because we have a large teaching faculty, we are able to help families match your child with the teacher best equipped to meet their needs.
 Student recitals are held three times per year in addition to a summertime string orchestra program and a separate advanced piano recital.

-Let us match you and your child with the right instructor!
-Lessons are scheduled according to teacher and student availability and are $30 per half hour.
-To register for music lessons, please fill out the contact form below.
-Please note that all music students must be members of the Wayne Art Center to participate in lessons and recitals.
+Individual lessons are scheduled according to teacher and student availability for a fee of $35 per half hour.
+To register for music lessons, please complete the contact form below.
+(Please note that all music students must be members of the Wayne Art Center to participate in lessons, orchestras and recitals.)

-Our music instructors all come from prestigious musical backgrounds.
-They have studied at the Curtis Institute of Music, The Cleveland Institute, Julliard School of Music, and Temple University to name only a few.
-Our teachers are also performers; they continue to work with the Chamber Orchestra of Philadelphia, the Pennsylvania Ballet, the Philly Pops, as well as other prominent classical music groups.
+Our music instructors come from prestigious musical backgrounds, having studied at the Curtis Institute of Music, The Cleveland Institute, Julliard School of Music, and Temple University among other instructors.
+Our teachers are also performers; they continue to work with the Chamber Orchestra of Philadelphia, the Pennsylvania Ballet, the Philly Pops, and additional prominent classical music groups.

-We invite you to make an appointment to come in and talk with our teachers.
-We look forward to forming an exciting and rewarding musical relationship with your child.
+We invite you to make an appointment to meet with one of our music faculty members, and look forward to forming an exciting and rewarding musical relationship with your child.

 This exciting ensemble enhances and supports school orchestra programs and provides an opportunity for home-schooled students and other outstanding young adult musicians to benefit from an ensemble experience.